 Dr. Janice Light (Penn State University) is the Principal Investigator for the new RERC on AAC

 The newly funded RERC on AAC (2020-25) will bring together an outstanding team, including Dr. Janice Light and Dr. David McNaughton (Penn State University, University Park, PA), Dr. Susan Fager (Madonna Rehabilitation Hospital, Lincoln, NE), and Dr. Heidi Koester (Koester Performance Research, Ann Arbor, MI).
 Additional collaboration partners include Dr. Jon Brumberg (University of Kansas), Dr. Jessica Gormley (University of Nebraska Medical Center), Dr. Christine Holyfield (University of Arkansas), and Dr. Krista Wilkinson (Penn State University).
-AAC Consumer and Technology Forum partners include Anthony Arnold, David Chapple, Chris Klein, and Dr. Tracy Rackensperger.
+AAC Consumer and Technology Forum partners include Anthony Arnold, David Chapple, Chris Klein, Godfrey Nazareth, and Dr. Tracy Rackensperger.

 Dr. Susan Fager (Madonna Rehabilitation Hospital) will investigate new AAC technologies (photo credits)